-In addition, the capital raised will assist Aruna in scaling its operations into new domestic and export B2B markets.
+In addition, the capital raised will assist the startup in scaling its operations into new domestic and export B2B markets.

 Farid Naufal Aslam, Indraka Fadhillah, and Utari Octavianty founded Aruna in 2016.
-The three graduates of Telkom University Bandung started Aruna to leverage technology to create a sustainable and fair-trade ecosystem for fish and marine products.
+The three graduates of Telkom University Bandung started the company to leverage technology to create a sustainable and fair-trade ecosystem for fish and marine products.